digital-land/digital-land/content/project/local-plans/alpha/index.md

 {{% cta-box %}} [Read the full list of user needs](https://digital-land.github.io/project/local-plans/#user-needs). {{% /cta-box %}}

 ## Outputs

 dxw proposed a data standard for local plans, as well as guidance on how to publish the data.
 They also designed and tested 3 prototypes to visualise data about and within local plans.

 ### [Data standard](https://docs.google.com/spreadsheets/d/1qo9qGum20Xnt_BTXgpW1eNEfPp_hZU9H6bJcP4O1pSg/edit?usp=sharing)

 The data standard improves the quality, consistency and usefulness of data published about local plans.
-It looks at how we can standardise information on where the plan is for, it's status, when it was adopted, what policies it contains and other high level information.
+It looks at how we can standardise information on:
+- which area the plan cover
+- the status of the local plan
+- when it was adopted
+- what policies it contains
+- other high level information

 This data standard is based on the learnings from the brownfield land and developer contributions data standards, developed by the Digital Land team.

 ### [Guidance for publishing local plans data](https://docs.google.com/document/d/10BUc-Flk0TAnH8e9Gw3m7WetL9ZMx5eFRIkHcV9Lh2Y/edit?usp=sharing)

 Clear, accessible guidance is important to help local planning authorities publish their data in accordance with the standard.
-This guidance builds on the Digital Land team’s existing [data standards and guidance](https://digital-land.github.io/guidance/).
+This guidance builds on the Digital Land team’s existing guidance on publishing [brownfield land data](https://www.gov.uk/government/publications/brownfield-land-registers-data-standard/publish-your-brownfield-land-data), and [developer contributions data](https://www.gov.uk/guidance/publish-your-developer-contributions-data).

 ### [Prototype 1: a local authority’s local plan page](https://local-plan.herokuapp.com/v1)

-This design was an example of a local plan page for local authorities, including a policy data table.
+This design was an example of a local plan page for local authorities, and included a table of policy data.

-It was tested with 3 local planning authorities, and has been invaluable in understanding where there is common language.
-This helped show some of the constraints around standardisation.
-Local plans respond to local needs, and the flexibility in their production is a strength of the system.
-However, this strength makes standardisation challenging.
+It was tested with 3 local planning authorities, and has helped our understanding of where there is common language.

+It has also helped show some of the constraints around standardisation: local plans respond to local needs, and so the flexibility in their production is a strength of the system, however it also makes standardisation challenging.

 Watch [dxw’s first show and tell](https://drive.google.com/file/d/1BPeaV5t7rQQkbWN36k25V2sB5uDu1wPQ/view?usp=sharing) for further details about this prototype and learnings from the user testing.